 James Dobson tells the true story of a little toddler named Frankie.
 He was a handful, to say the least.
 One day he pulled a chair over to the front window of his house, and carefully placed it inside the drapes.
 He was standing there staring out at the world when his mother came looking for him.
 She spied his little white legs protruding beneath the drapes, and quietly slipped in behind him to see what he was doing.
 She got there just to hear him say to himself in very somber terms, “I’ve GOT to get out of here!”

-This passage teaches us the glorious truth that God has a plan for our problem.
+This passage teaches us the glorious truth that God has a plan for our problems.
 These verses show us that just as God took care of this widow, He will take care of you.
 This passage lets us know that when we reach the end of our rope, there is help and there is hope.
 I want to take these verses and share a few lessons that should be of comfort When You Reach The End Of Your Rope.
+[Taken from The Sermon Note Book]

 1. God knows our Problems